NVIDIA/hpc-container-maker/docs/building_blocks.md

 You must agree to the [Intel End User License Agreement](https://software.intel.com/en-us/articles/end-user-license-agreement) to use this building block.

-As a side effect, this building block modifies `PATH`, `LD_LIBRARY_PATH`, and other environment variables to include the Intel Parallel Studio XE runtime.
-Please see the `psxevars` parameter for more information.

 Note: this building block does *not* install development versions of the Intel software tools.
 Please see the [intel_psxe](#intel_psxe), [intel_mpi](#intel_mpi), or [mkl](#mkl)